Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 The full-spectrum flower contains CBD, terpenoids, and other CBD compounds.
 CBD is the non-heady component of cannabis.
 They all act in synergy with THC to counteract the “high.”
 They also fight against the potential adverse side effects of THC.
 This relation bolsters anxiety and depressant fighting properties.
 This herbal synergy can enhance the oxidant fighting strength of the whole weed flower.

 Cannabis stimulates and activates the CB-1 receptors.
-This is a reason medical weed is used as an option for PTSD treatment.
+These cannabinoid receptors are a reason medical weed is used as an option for PTSD treatment.
 CB1 receptors play a role in helping trauma-related memories.
 They reduce fear-related anxiety and improve stress reactivity.
 This helps sleep quality.
 It also supports the re-learning of emotion-laden memories.

 A 2018 review of medical weed for PTSD treatment summarized years of research.
 It shows how the “entourage effect” of CBD, THC, and other compounds in activated weed helps to: